quarknado/git_tutorial/journal.md

 # Authors
 Ben Cropper
+John Smith

 # Title
-Biomass burning aerosol over West Africa
+Simulations of biomass burning aerosol over West Africa

 # Introuction
 We acknowldge the ground breaking work of Allen et al but they haven't answered the question of secondary partiicle formation